Skip to content

 Why Simulate Before You Cut?

 Cutting aluminium tubing for a Yagi is cheap.
-Cutting it wrong, discovering the gain is 1.5 dB short of the textbook claim, and rebuilding is not.
-More importantly, for weak-signal work at 144 MHz — EME (Earth-Moon-Earth moonbounce) or tropo scatter — a 1 dB error in gain is not a rounding issue.
-At EME path loss of roughly 252 dB, every single dB is meaningful.
+Cutting it wrong, discovering the gain is 1.5 dB short of what you expected, and then rebuilding the whole thing — that's expensive and annoying.
+For weak-signal work at 144 MHz, whether you're doing EME (Earth-Moon-Earth moonbounce) or tropospheric scatter, a 1 dB error in gain isn't some academic rounding issue.
+When you're dealing with EME path loss around 252 dB, every single dB matters.
+You feel it in the noise floor.

-NEC2 (Numerical Electromagnetics Code) has been the reference wire-antenna simulator for 40 years.
-It solves the Method of Moments (MoM) integral equation for current distribution on wire structures, giving you far-field patterns, gain, front-to-back ratio, and feedpoint impedance in seconds.
-The Antenna Sim tool puts NEC2 in your browser — no Linux install required.
+NEC2 (Numerical Electromagnetics Code) has been the reference wire-antenna simulator for about 40 years now.
+It solves the Method of Moments (MoM) integral equation for current distribution on wire structures, spitting out far-field patterns, gain, front-to-back ratio, and feedpoint impedance in seconds.
+The Antenna Sim tool puts NEC2 right in your browser — no Linux install, no compiling ancient Fortran, none of that.

 The Design: 5-Element Yagi at 145 MHz

-Why 5 elements?
-A 3-element Yagi on 2m delivers around 7.5–8 dBd gain with a front-to-back ratio of 20–22 dB.
-That is adequate for local SSB but not for EME, where you want every dB you can get from a single boom, and F/B matters because ground noise from the back lobe directly raises your system noise temperature.
+Why 5 elements instead of 3?
+A 3-element Yagi on 2 metres typically delivers around 7.5–8 dBd gain with a front-to-back ratio of maybe 20–22 dB.
+That's fine for local SSB work, but it's not enough for EME, where you need every dB you can squeeze from a single boom.
+Front-to-back ratio matters too, because ground noise from the back lobe directly raises your system noise temperature — and that kills your ability to hear weak signals.

-A well-optimised 5-element design hits approximately 10 dBd gain with F/B of 26–28 dB, representing a meaningful 2+ dB improvement over the 3-el — equivalent to more than doubling your transmit power on receive.
+A well-optimised 5-element design hits approximately 10 dBd gain with F/B of 26–28 dB.
+That's a meaningful 2+ dB improvement over the 3-element version, which is equivalent to more than doubling your transmit power on receive.
+For a single-Yagi station, that difference is huge.

 Simulation Inputs